Photomosaics

 Galleries and shows on both the east and west coasts have represented Jennifer’s work, including New York area’s Dean Street Gallery, Studio 4 West Gallery, and the International Contemporary Furniture Show at the Jacob Javits Center.
 In Los Angeles, her mosaics have been showcased at Gensler Architecture, Resin Gallery, Manhattan Beach Country Club, Shade Hotel, Petros Restaurant, Home of the Avenues in Bel Air and in Luxe Magazine.

-Ms. Hellman’s signature Photomosaics are created for corporate clients, interior designers, galleries and private collectors around the world.
+Jen’s signature Photomosaics are created for corporate clients, interior designers, galleries and private collectors around the world.
 Their global appeal stems from an uncommon presentation of texture, depth and imagery - offering a contemporary work that is inspirational, identifying and transcends the conventional.